USPTO Patent Drawing Requirements 2026: Free 37 CFR 1.84 Compliance Checklist

 Manually checking every margin and line weight is a tedious, error-prone process that pulls patent engineers away from higher-value technical analysis.
 This is where modern automation tools become essential.

-PatentFig is designed specifically to bridge the gap between technical concept and USPTO-ready line art.
-By leveraging AI-driven generation, PatentFig ensures that every output is natively compliant with 37 CFR 1.84 standards.
+PatentFig AI is designed specifically to bridge the gap between technical concept and USPTO-ready line art.
+By leveraging AI-driven generation, PatentFig AI ensures that every output is natively compliant with 37 CFR 1.84 standards.

 Instead of spending hours adjusting line thicknesses in traditional CAD software or cleaning up scans:

-- Native Compliance: PatentFig generates high-contrast black ink drawings that meet line-weight standards automatically.
+- Native Compliance: PatentFig AI generates high-contrast black ink drawings that meet line-weight standards automatically.

 - Formatted Layouts: The system ensures that margins and reference character sizes are consistent across your entire figure set.